History of Zambia: Multi-party democracy

-The end of one party rule
+End of one-party rule

 One party rule and the declining economy created disappointment among the people.
 Several strikes hit the country in 1981.
 The government responded by arresting several union leaders, among them Frederick Chiluba.
 In 1986 and 1987, protests arose again in Lusaka and the Copperbelt.
 These were followed by riots over rising food prices in 1990, in which at least 30 people were killed.
 The same year, the state owned radio claimed that Kaunda had been removed from office by the army.
 This was not true, and the 1990 Zambian coup d'état attempt failed.

 These extensive protests made Kaunda realise the need for reform.
 He promised a referendum on multiparty democracy, and lifted the ban on political parties.
 This resulted in the quick formation of eleven new parties.
 Among these Movement for Multiparty Democracy (MMD), led by former union leader Frederick Chiluba, was the most important.
 After pressure for the new parties the referendum was canceled in favour of direct multiparty election.